open/close all folders

 - Nice Girl: Though she teases Miyuki on occasion when it comes to Kindaichi.

 Voiced By: Kenichi OnoOriginally the culprit in the Magical Train murder, Takato has become one of the few recurring antagonists in the series.
-A cold-blooded sociopath and criminal mastermind, Takato is Moriarty to Kindaichi's Sherlock and is one of the few people who can match wits with him, and has in fact even outwitted Kindaichi.
+A cold-blooded sociopath and criminal mastermind, Takato is the Moriarty to Kindaichi's Sherlock Holmes and is one of the few people who can match wits with him, and has in fact even outwitted Kindaichi.

 - Amateur Sleuth: In his spin-off series that takes place in his high school years, Takato has to solve a complex serial murder involving heavy use of magic tricks to prove his innocence when the police suspect him (not unjustifiably so, because even as a kid Takato was off).
 But this is Takato, so the case also ends up being his first murder - he disposed of the killer instead of turning him in.